 Companies authorized to write automobile insurance must participate in the Vermont Auto Insurance Plan.

-A deposit of readily marketable securities to be held by the Vermont State Treasurer may be required.
+A deposit of readily marketable securities to be held by the Department or the Vermont State Treasurer may be required.